Painting regular decks is easy, but can you paint composite decks or Trex?

 However, if they are made of different ingredients besides wood fibers and plastic, painting them is harder.
 That’s because you must clean, sand, and prime it first, and you must use paint (or stain) with weather-resistant qualities.

-Paint doesn’t stick well to Trex or composite decking for two reasons; they are not designed to accept it or have a dirty and dusted surface.
+Paint doesn’t adhere well to Trex or composite decking for two reasons; they are not designed to accept it or have a dirty and dusted surface.
 However, if you sand, clean, and prime them, the paint can stick over them.

 First, composite decks are not designed to be painted over because they are designed to hold the weight and foot traffic and resist weather elements.
 To do these tasks, they are sealed and reinforced with additives to improve their strength and make them waterproof.

 They are also installed outdoors and around the entrance of the home, so they are filled with dust, dirt, and filth.
 Since they are filled with dirt, paint won’t stick over them if you don’t clear their surface.

 Which Type of Paints Can You Use over Trex or Composite Decking?

 It’s recommended to use an oil-based primer, paint, and sealed to finish a composite deck.
 Oil-based paints are durable, colorful, and have a glossy finish.
 Once you seal it, its finish becomes moisture, water, and scratch-resistant.
 You can also use composite deck paint.